This post has been updated with new links and fresh content. 🙂

 First, you can set average transit time for a given location as well as minimum order value:

-With your website URL claimed and verified, your website up to the Merchant Center guidelines, and your tax and shipping settings taken care of, you’re finally ready to get to the heart of all shopping ads: your product feed.
+Once your website URL is claimed and verified, your website is up to Merchant Center guidelines, and your tax and shipping settings are taken care of, you’re finally ready to get to the heart of all shopping ads: your product feed.